molpopgen/pylibseq/README.rst

 .. code-block:: bash

    $ ./configure
-   $ sudo python setup.py install
+   $ sudo pip install .

 You may also install from GitHub using pip: